Portland Timbers: Soccer roots in Portland and first MLS seasons

 Though supporting the acquisition of an MLS franchise raised numerous issues for Mayor Sam Adams and the Portland City Council, the Timbers were announced as Major League Soccer's eighteenth team on March 20, 2009, by Commissioner Don Garber.
 The announcement occurred during the first and second-round games of the 2009 NCAA Men's Division I Basketball Tournament that were held in Portland.
 The announcement noted that the team would retain the Portland Timbers name.

+Retaining the original name reflects the long-standing cultural presence of the Timbers in Portland, which remained through multiple iterations of the team.
+Former Timbers owner Merritt Paulson explained that changing the name was unlikely due to its strong history and supporter loyalty.
+This fan connection later became closely involved in the club's organized supporter group, the Timbers Army.

 Former forward and Colorado Rapids assistant coach John Spencer was named the first head coach of the Timbers on August 10, 2010.
 It was also announced that former head coach Gavin Wilkinson of the USL-1/USSF D-2 Timbers, was promoted as the general manager/technical director of the team.

 The Timbers signed five players before the MLS Expansion Draft on November 24, 2010.
 Three were part of the Timbers D-2 Pro League squad in 2010 (Steve Cronin, Bright Dike, and Ryan Pore), one was signed from D-2 Pro League team Austin Aztex (forward Eddie Johnson) and one was acquired via trade with New York Red Bulls (midfielder Jeremy Hall).
 On November 24, 2010, the Timbers, along with the other 2011 expansion team, Vancouver Whitecaps FC, participated in an MLS Expansion Draft, each selecting 10 players from existing teams.
 Immediately after the Expansion Draft, the Timbers announced the trade of their first pick (midfielder Dax McCarty), from FC Dallas to D.C.
 United for defender Rodney Wallace.
 The Timbers and Whitecaps also participated in the 2011 MLS SuperDraft on January 13, 2011, with the Whitecaps having the first pick, and the Timbers having the second pick.
 Vancouver surprised some by selecting youngster Omar Salgado and Portland swiftly selected Akron midfielder/forward Darlington Nagbe.

 The Timbers played their first MLS game on March 19, 2011, against reigning MLS champions Colorado Rapids, but lost 3–1.
 The first goal in the Timbers' MLS era was scored by Kenny Cooper.
 In their first season, the Portland Timbers finished in 6th place in the Western Conference and 12th place overall.

 On July 9, 2012, John Spencer was fired after a 0–3 loss to Real Salt Lake.
 Gavin Wilkinson took over on an interim basis for the rest of the season.
 The Timbers finished 2012 with the third-worst record in the league and was 8th out of 9th in the Western Conference.
 They did, however, win the Cascadia Cup in MLS for the first time.